hannes-hochreiner/sensor-node-bl651/README.rst

 The footprints of both connectors had problems (although different ones).
 It was possible to scrape the pads of the programming connector free and subsequently program the module.

+** Note 3**

+Over current protection is provided by the DC/DC converter, but was not tested.

+** Note 4**

+The LSM303AGR is not available at the moment (summer 2021).

+** Note 5**

+It was not possible to read the markings on the MXC4005XC.
+There was a 50% chance of getting the orientation right.
+The chip did not pass the smoke test.